adamfraczkowski/utils/README.md

 Now, if you push  changes, the `deploy_ftp.py` script run and do the job If you want , you can edit before transfer function to make some project builds etc before send files to ftp

-## ftpignore

-If you want exclude some files from deploy file list you can write file/directory paths into `.ftpignore`